The UF / IFAS blueberry variety is released

 For years, Straughn, an alumnus of the UF / IFAS College of Agricultural and Life Sciences and a former UF / IFAS extension manager, owned blueberry farms near Waldo, FL, northeast of UF's main campus. in Gainesville.
 Now in his 80s, Straughn still meets regularly with blueberry breeder UF / IFAS.

 “Since I came to the program, Alto and I have talked a lot about blueberries: cultivars, production, packaging, marketing and more,” Muñoz said.
-“Alto has seen the industry from the beginning and I'm glad he shared all of that information with me and the blueberry breeding program team.”
+“Alto has seen the industry from the beginning and I am glad that he shared all that information with me and the blueberry breeding program team.”

 The blueberry market